geremyCohen/go_page_size/examples/java/faiss/README.md

 ## Notes

-- Uses a simple custom JNI library instead of full Faiss compilation
+- Compiles Faiss from source with a custom patch
-- Demonstrates custom library loading concept without complex Faiss build issues
+- Demonstrates loading custom-compiled Faiss library instead of system version
-- Much faster than compiling Faiss from source
+- Shows "hello from custom faiss" message when IndexFlat constructor is called